 Around Halloween time, we start thinking about bones… Halloween skeleton bones, that is!

 Although to be honest, I’m not sure why most folks prefer to read books with skeletons just around the Halloween holiday.
-As the mom of boys, I think skeleton books are for all year round!

 Fun Skeleton Books for Kids

 Two of our all-time favorite books are Bone Soup and Skeleton Hiccups.

 And yes, we read these even when Halloween isn’t around!

 It’s Halloween night.
 The city is quiet.
 The city is still.

 But as the lights go down, the music comes up – and the guests start to arrive at the hip-hop Halloween ball!
 And oh, what a party it is.

 Told in hip-hop rhyming text, L’il Red Riding Hood, Goldilocks, Tom Thumb, and all of their fairy-tale friends come together for a rapping, stomping, shaking Halloween romp.

 What’s the best way to help a skeleton get over his hiccups?